ucdavis/plone.ucdploneskin/README.txt

   There is a 1px gap between Quick Links and In This Section <li> elements

-  RSS is hiden, but not turned off
+  RSS is hidden, but not turned off, to see it: add "/RSS" to the end of a smart folder

   The uninstaller doesn't reset all settings, such as time format